dotnet/runtime/docs/workflow/README.md

 ## Submitting a PR

-Before submitting a PR, make sure to review the [contribution guidelines](../../CONTRIBUTING.md).
-After you get familiarized with them, please read the [PR guide](ci/pr-guide.md) to find more information about tips and conventions around creating a PR, getting it reviewed, and understanding the CI results.
+Before submitting a PR, make sure to review the [contribution guidelines](/CONTRIBUTING.md).
+After you get familiarized with them, please read the [PR guide](/docs/workflow/ci/pr-guide.md) to find more information about tips and conventions around creating a PR, getting it reviewed, and understanding the CI results.

-## Triaging errors in CI
+## Triaging Errors in CI

 Given the size of the runtime repository, flaky tests are expected to some degree.
 There are a few mechanisms we use to help with the discoverability of widely impacting issues.
 We also have a regular procedure that ensures issues get properly tracked and prioritized.
-You can find more information on [triaging failures in CI](ci/failure-analysis.md).
+You can find more information on [triaging failures in CI](/docs/workflow/ci/failure-analysis.md).